 So what is website authority, really?
 It’s the expertise and credibility your site demonstrates in assisting visitors to solve problems.

 I’ve watched health websites staffed with board-certified physicians who lose rankings to competitors.
-The competitors also employed doctors.
-But structured their content superior, answered more questions, and made the expertise impossible to overlook.
+Why was that?
+The competitors also employed doctors, but they were better because they structured their content more effectively and made the expertise impossible to overlook.

 What matters is whether search engines and AI models trust your website sufficiently to recommend it when someone poses a question you’re qualified to answer.
-That trust is earned through consistent signals that prove you’re the optimal source of information, not by hitting some arbitrary number in a dashboard.
+That trust is earned through consistent signals that prove you’re the optimal source of information.

 Google’s E-E-A-T Signals Explained

-Google introduced the E-E-A-T framework specifically for topics that affect people’s lives, especially health and finance.
+Google introduced the E-E-A-T signals specifically for topics that affect people’s lives, especially health and finance.
 These kinds of domains can cause genuine harm if you provide incorrect information.

 Expertise means your content originates from qualified experts with credentials.
 Such as your content about acne treatment was written by a dermatologist, or a chief financial planner composing about retirement planning.
 Credentials matter because they signal specialised knowledge that random bloggers can’t fabricate.

 Experience defines your content, demonstrating the expert’s practical, measurable involvement with the topic.
 Your content needs to prove you’ve actually collaborated with patients or managed portfolios.
-This is where specific details, action verbs, and concrete examples become critical (more on this later).
+This is where specific details, action verbs, and concrete examples become critical.

 Authoritativeness reflects that your content originates from officially recognised institutions or individuals.
-A university medical centre carries more weight because the information is necessarily superior, and institutional backing signals peer review and accountability.
+A university medical centre carries more weight because institutional backing signals peer review and accountability.

 Trustworthiness assumes that your content is reliable, current, and accurate.
 Outdated medical or financial advice erodes trust instantly.
 Search engines check publication dates, update frequency, and whether your claims align with established scientific consensus.